We are a body of people passionate about Chaplaincy in Education being the best it can be.

 She also volunteers with a local charity, Hull Churches Home from Hospital, in her local city of Kingston upon Hull, as well as serving as a Governor and member of a local choir.
 She is Treasurer and currently music group leader in her local church.

 Outside of work and volunteering, Helen loves the outdoors, enjoying walking in the countryside and climbing fells in the Lake District and is passionate about the environment.

 Chair of Trustees

 The Revd Mike Haslam

 The Revd Mike Haslam, Chairs the Centre for Chaplaincy in Education board of trustees.
 Mike also works as the Chaplaincy Development Advisor at the Diocese of Bath and Wells in Somerset, here he leads a growing ecumenical network of 290+ Chaplains (in all sectors).
 Over the years Mike has served as a chaplain at every level of education, from Nursery to Higher Education; he has also been a parish priest.

 Beyond work, Mike is a husband and father, an occasional painter, a lover of mountains, sea and wild places and an almost obsessive runner in such amazing landscapes.

-Rev Garry Neave: National HE and FE Policy Advisor for the Church of England
+Rev Garry Neave: National HE and FE Policy Adviser, Church of England